-This detective mystery, mystery was published by Bantam on August 3, 2004 and has 800 pages.
+This detective mystery, mystery that was published by Bantam on August 3, 2004 and has 800 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include A Great Deliverance, Payment in Blood, Well-Schooled in Murder, A Suitable Vengeance, For the Sake of Elena, Missing Joseph, Deception on His Mind, In Pursuit of the Proper Sinner, A Traitor to Memory, Playing for the Ashes
+Other books by this author which I have reviewed include A Great Deliverance, Payment in Blood, Well-Schooled in Murder, A Suitable Vengeance, For the Sake of Elena, Missing Joseph, Deception on His Mind, In Pursuit of the Proper Sinner, A Traitor to Memory, Playing for the Ashes

 Twelfth in the Inspector Lynley detective mystery series with this particular installment revolving around Deborah and Simon St. James in the Channel Islands.